EuroMillions vs EuroJackpot

 - There are 13 tiers of prizes for EuroMillions and 12 tiers for Euro Jackpot.
 However as with the jackpot your chances of winning EuroJackpot mid and low level prizes are significantly higher than winning them through EuroMillions.

-It's not hard to see that both EuroJackpot and EuroMillions have their own best selling points depending on what you are looking for in a lottery.
-If you are after the biggest jackpots with the draws twice a week or want to buy tickets offline then EuroMillions is likely the more appealing choice.
-However if you are looking for the best odds of actually winning a prize and enjoy the convenience of playing online then EuroJackpot is the better option, which is why it is quickly becoming the favorite pick of lottery players worldwide.
+It's not hard to see that both EuroJackpot and EuroMillions have their own selling points depending on what you are looking for in a lottery.
+If you are after the biggest jackpots with the draws twice a week then EuroMillions is likely the more appealing choice.
+However if you are looking for the best odds of actually winning a prize and enjoy the convenience of betting online then EuroJackpot is the better option, which is why it is quickly becoming the favorite pick of lottery players worldwide.